Igor Stimac names 35-member India squad for 2019 Intercontinental Cup | Goal.com

 Among the 35, Stimac has decided to call back Anas Edathodika from international retirement.
 The defender had announed his retirement from international football after the AFC Asian Cup UAE 2019.

-New to the camp under the Crot will be defenders Sarthak Golui, and Narender Gehlot, and midfielders Mandar Rao Desai, Ashique Kuruniyan and Nikhil Poojary.
+New to the camp under the Croat will be defenders Sarthak Golui, and Narender Gehlot, and midfielders Mandar Rao Desai, Ashique Kuruniyan and Nikhil Poojary.

 After finishing third in the King's Cup 2019 that was held in Thailand, Stimac is now set to undertake his second assignment in charge of the Blue Tigers with the opening clash in the Intercontinental Cup slated against Tajikistan on July 7 after which India will face DPR Korea and Syria on July 13 and 16 respectively.